peterkhe1999/CheatSheet/OSCP/README.md

 When a user starts a process or thread, a token will be assigned to these objects.
 This token, called a **primary token**, specifies which permissions the process or threads have when interacting with another object and is a copy of the access token of the user.

 A **thread** can also have an **impersonation token** assigned.
-Impersonation tokens are used to provide a different security context than the process that owns the thread => the thread interacts with objects on behalf of the impersonation token instead of the primary token of the process.
+Impersonation tokens are used to provide a different security context than the process that owns the thread => The thread interacts with objects on behalf of the impersonation token instead of the primary token of the process.

 Windows also implements **Mandatory Integrity Control**.
 It uses **integrity levels** (hierarchies of trust in a running application or securable object) to control access to securable objects.

-When processes are started or objects are created, they receive the integrity level of the principal performing this operation.
+When processes are started or objects are created, they receive the integrity level of the **principal** performing this operation.

-- One exception is if an executable file has a low integrity level, the process's integrity level will also be low.
+- One exception is if an **executable file** has a low integrity level, the process's integrity level will also be low.
 - A principal with a lower integrity level cannot write to an object with a higher level, even if the permissions would normally allow them to do so.

 From Windows Vista onward, processes run on 4 integrity levels:

 - System: SYSTEM (kernel, ...)
 - High: Elevated users
 - Medium: Standard users
 - Low: very restricted rights often used in sandboxed processes or for directories storing temporary data

-Display the integrity level of processes with **Process Explorer** for our current user with `whoami /groups`, and for files with `icacls`.
+Display the integrity level of processes with **Process Explorer**

+- For our current user with `whoami /groups`

+- For files with `icacls`.

 Switch to a high integrity level